 The adhesive did not work, so after a few minutes I tried to rinse it off my eyelids but it did not come off.
 This morning I woke up with my eyelashes stubs or missing.
 It's going to cost me a lot of money and eyelash extensions and latisse plus the emotional harm of being a woman without...
 Read more »

 I'm sorry for your ordeal.
 As a starting point, you could consult with a Colorado attorney who handles injury cases.
 If there are any medical records for injuries, and I hope there were none, those would be relevant.
-Case or no case, if you have concerns about the impact of the toxic substances in...Read more »
+Case or no case, if you have concerns about the impact of the toxic...Read more »

 Can a creditor foreclose on your home to satisfy a Lien?
 Yes.
 But, you will have an opportunity to prevent the foreclosure and it is seldom financially feasible to foreclose to collect on a debt that small.